Did you know you could schedule your Instagram posts in advance? Or optimize your bio to appear in the Explore tab?

-But since its beginning, Stories have become quite creative, and it takes more than a pretty filter to stand out to your audience.
+Since its launch, Stories have become quite creative, and it takes more than a pretty filter to stand out to your audience.
 Enter "Type Mode," an option similar to Snapchat that gives you the power to caption Stories that need extra context to resonate with someone.
 Here's how to use it:

 1. Open Instagram Stories by swiping right from your Instagram feed.
 This will launch your smartphone camera.
 Then, take a photo or video and press the "Aa" icon to the top-right of your screen, as shown below:

-This "Aa" icon will open Type Mode, where you have five fonts to choose from: Modern, Neon, Typewriter, Strong, and Classic.
+The "Aa" icon will open Type Mode, where you have eight fonts to choose from.
 Here's what a sample Story looks like with Modern font: